marcusgrimm/content-style-guide/04-grammar-and-mechanics.html.md

 - freddie@mailchimp.com
 - mailchimp.com

 Don't capitalize random words in the middle of sentences.
-Here are some words that we never capitalize in a sentence.
-For more, see the [Word List](/16-word-list.html.md).

-- website
-- internet
-- online
-- email

 ### Contractions